 EDF Energy is one of the largest electricity generators and suppliers in the UK.
 They produce around one-fifth of the UK's electricity from a variety of sources, including combined heat and power plants and wind farms, as well as the more traditional methods.

-To compare all energy suppliers including EDF Energy's prices and find the cheapest tariff for you enter your post code in the green box.
+To compare all energy suppliers including EDF Energy's prices and find the cheapest tariff for you enter your post code in the box.
 To learn more, keep reading:

 2014 Customer Satisfaction Awards